uppersaranac/irmcp/src/servers/pubchem/chemical_naming_rules.md

 ### 185. Esters

-The dataset exhibits two distinct naming styles for esters, corresponding to indexing complex acids versus common nomenclature for simpler ones.
+There are two distinct naming styles for esters, corresponding to indexing complex acids versus common nomenclature for simpler ones.

 #### Style A: Inverted (Acid Header)**